YDCHN86/ax3000t_1.0.90_shellclash/README.md

-Requirment: ax3000t & MobaXterm & Win11 \n
+Requirment: ax3000t & MobaXterm & Win11

 First, Enter Xiaomi website, and set anything untill you can use Internet.